Direzione Investigativa Antimafia

-The Direzione Investigativa Antimafia (DIA), also known as the Anti-Mafia Investigation Division, is an Italian multi-force investigation body under the Department of Public Security of the Ministry of the Interior.
+The Direzione Investigativa Antimafia (DIA), also known as the Anti-Mafia Investigative Directorate, is an Italian multi-force investigation body under the Department of Public Security of the Ministry of the Interior.
 Its main task is the fight against the mafia-related organized crime in Italy.

 History

 The DIA was established with the law decree n.
 345 of 29 October 1991, following the intensification of the fight against the Sicilian Mafia in Italy, just before the killing of magistrate Giovanni Falcone, the main inspiration and promoter of the DIA, and was created with the urgent decree during the Andreotti VII government and Italian Minister of Justice Claudio Martelli as a police multi-force body (Carabinieri, Polizia di Stato and Guardia di Finanza).

 The DIA was established just before the Direzione Nazionale Antimafia ('National Anti-Mafia Directorate'), with its national anti-mafia prosecutor, and the direzioni distrettuali antimafia ('Districtual Anti-Mafia Directorates'), spread on all the Italian territory within the 26 Court of Appeal.
 The first director of DIA was the general of Carabinieri Giuseppe Tavormina.

 Since 2013, as a police force with general competence, the Polizia Penitenziaria has been part of the DIA organics according to the legislative decree n.
 218 of 15 November 2012.